 A low-rising variety with unusual narrow foliage that is stacked and tightly overlapping; very drought-tolerant and does well in poor soils; subtle pale yellow flowers along the stems in summer; an excellent choice for containers and rock gardens

-Watch Chain Crassula's attractive succulent narrow leaves remain bluish-green in color throughout the year.
+Watch Chain Crassula's attractive succulent narrow leaves remain bluish-green in color throughout the year on a plant with an upright spreading habit of growth.
 It features subtle buttery yellow star-shaped flowers along the stems in mid summer.
 The flowers are excellent for cutting.
-The fruit is not ornamentally significant.

 Watch Chain Crassula is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.